beeneyn/vybez-chatapp/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features a "Neon Nightlife" aesthetic with a "BREAK FREE" slogan.
-The color palette includes Midnight, Deep Violet, Electric Magenta, Cyber Cyan, and Warm accent.
+The color palette includes Midnight (#0f0f1e), Midnight Light (#1a1a2e), Midnight Lighter (#2a2a3e), Deep Violet, Electric Magenta, Cyber Cyan, and Warm accent.
 Typography uses Space Grotesk (headings) and Inter (body).
 The design incorporates glassmorphism, gradients, a unified 4-column footer, and a custom modal system, all built with Tailwind CSS v4.
 Dark theme is the default for new users, with a light theme option available.
 UI elements dynamically change colors based on the selected theme.

+**Phase 2 Discord-Style UI (Nov 2025):** The chat interface now features a 4-column Discord-inspired layout:
+- **Server Switcher (72px):** Left sidebar with server icons (gradient "V" for Vybez Community) with hover animations
+- **Channels Sidebar (240px):** Channel list organized by categories (TEXT CHANNELS) with # icons, delete buttons for custom channels
+- **Main Chat Area (flex):** Message display, input, and controls
+- **Members List (240px):** Online users with roles and status

+Custom modals for server settings (Overview, Roles, Members, Channels tabs) and channel creation with improved UX.
+Client bridge pattern (`window.vybezClientBridge`) enables safe state sharing between client.js and discord-ui.js using getters/setters and custom events.

 ### Technical Implementations
 Vybez is a Node.js application using Express.js for the backend and Socket.IO for real-time communication.
 User authentication uses bcrypt and `express-session`.
 PostgreSQL, hosted on Replit's Neon database, is the primary data store.
 The frontend uses vanilla JavaScript and Tailwind CSS v4.